 The Inspectors noted that "The principal and his leadership team have brought about significant changes to the school culture, ethos and direction.
 This is beginning to have a positive impact on students' achievements, although this is not consistent in all aspects of the school's performance".
 This lack of consistency is evident in the ratings applied to the measures for Student Achievement.

-However, the Foundation Stage is clearly the real strength of the school.
+What is clear already is the Foundation Stage is the real strength of the school.
 As the report notes:

 "Children's attainment and progress in the Foundation Stage (FS) remain consistently strong and their learning skills are outstanding".